BenjaminLarger/PersonalAutomationAssistant/README.md

    - The system will:
      - Fetch emails with "meetings" label
      - Extract meeting details using OpenAI
-     - Create calendar events in Apple Calendar
+     - Create calendar events in Google Calendar

 3. **View Results**
-   - Check your Apple Calendar for new events
+   - Check your Google Calendar for new events
    - View processing results in the web UI

 ## 🧠 AI Integration